dongqingye7/COVID-19-Tracking-System/README.md

 ## <a name="importance"></a>Why is this important?

-Write about the significance of the project and how it relates to the hackathon theme.

 In December 2019, an outbreak of respiratory disease caused by a novel (new) coronavirus that was first detected in China and which has now been detected in almost 90 locations internationally, including in the United States.